-It’s not easy to get approved for Social Security disability (SSDI) benefits in Athens, even if you need them.
-SSDI can make a crucial difference for individuals who are unable to work due to a disability, and it is supposed to be your right as an American who paid into the Social Security system.
-Unfortunately, all too often the government agency in charge of reviewing and approving SSDI claims makes the process labyrinthine and onerous.
-Good people with a solid work history who have a legitimate disability are routinely turned away.
-That’s why you need a lawyer.
+It’s not easy to get approved for social security disability (SSD) benefits in Athens, even if you need them.
+But it’s your right as an American who paid into the Social Security system to receive benefits when you need them.
+Unfortunately, the government agency in charge of reviewing and approving SSD claims makes the process difficult – that’s why you need an Athens Social Security disability attorney.

-John Foy & Associates has some of the most experienced Social Security disability lawyers in the Athens area.
+John Foy & Associates has some of the most experienced social security disability lawyers in Athens.
 Our firm has over 20 years of experience helping individuals get approved for their benefits.
-In that time we have grown to become one of the largest and most respected SSDI law firms in the state.
-And we make it easy for you.
-Call us today at 706-400-4000 and let us evaluate your case for free.
+In that time, we have grown to become one of the state’s largest and most respected SSD law firms, so call us today and let us evaluate your case for free.

-SSDI was originally established by the federal Social Security Act.
+The federal Social Security Act originally established SSD insurance.
 It was conceived of as a sort of insurance policy to protect workers in the event that they become disabled.
-Since a disability can rob you of the ability to work and support yourself, SSDI provides a sort of “safety net” to provide you with an income.
+Since a disability can rob you of the ability to work and support yourself, SSD provides a sort of “safety net” to provide you with an income.

-Under the Social Security Act, if you develop a disability that prevents you from working, you are given benefit payments that will help you pay your rent and basic necessities.
-In some cases an SSDI payment if the difference between being able to take care of your family or not.
+Under the Social Security Act, if you develop a disability that prevents you from working, you are given disability benefit payments that will help you pay your rent and basic necessities.
+In some cases, an SSDI payment is the difference between being able to take care of your family or not.

 Unfortunately, the government doesn’t always make it that easy.
-The agency in charge of processing claims is the Social Security Administration (SSA), and the Athens SSA office has a reputation for denying claims on the basis of missing paperwork, minor clerical errors, or simply because they demand more documentation.
+The agency in charge of processing claims is the Social Security Administration (SSA).
+The Athens SSA office has a reputation for denying claims based on missing paperwork, minor clerical errors, or simply because they demand more documentation.

-As a general rule, all former workers who cannot work because of a disability qualify for SSDI.
+As a general rule, all former workers who cannot work because of a disability qualify for SSD benefits.
 This includes both physical disabilities and psychological ones.
-But you need to prove to the SSA that you worked enough in the past to qualify, and that your disability is legitimate.
+But you need to prove to the SSA that you worked enough in the past to qualify and that your disability is legitimate.

 Here are the criteria the SSA looks at: